Higher Medicare Costs Or Less Benefits?

 News reporters and media types are giddy.
-The members of the Debt Super Committee that was tasked with finding 1.2 Trillion in budget cuts are wringing their hand trying to figure out how to announce their failure.
+The members of the Debt Super Committee tasked with finding 1.2 Trillion in budget cuts were wringing their hand trying to figure out how to announce their failure.

 But for real people on Medicare this means a mandatory reduction in Medicare of 2%… or does it?